cosmos/ledger-cosmos/README.md

 - Upload to a device
    The following command will upload the application to the ledger. _Warning: The application will be deleted before uploading._
    ```
-   make loadS         # Builds and loads the app to the device (Nano S)
    make loadS2        # Builds and loads the app to the device (Nano S+)
    make loadST        # Builds and loads the app to the device (Nano Stax)
    make loadFL        # Builds and loads the app to the device (Nano Flex)
+   make loadAP        # Builds and loads the app to the device (Nano Apex P)
    ```

 ## APDU Specifications